react-static/react-static/README.md

   // the config)
   webpack: [(previousConfig, args) => newConfig],

-  // The entry location for your app, defaulting to `./src/index.js`
-  // This file must export the JSX of your app as the default export,
-  // eg. `default export <MyApp />`.
-  // It also handles the rendering of your app while in development mode
-  // (including hot reloading).
-For a brief example, see the Project
-  // Setup section above.
-  entry: './src/index.js',

   // An optional function to customize the server rendering logic.
 Receives:
   // - render: renders the JSX to and html string
   // - Component: the final react component to be rendered to HTML